Trackage/trip/README.md

 - **Probability image**.
-The SGAT (and tripEstimation) packages have functions for dealing with spatial track summaries that are atomized to the level of each time step, this would be a good feature to provide to replace the existing tripGrid function.
+The SGAT (and tripEstimation) packages have functions for dealing with spatial track summaries that are atomized to the level of each time step, this would be a good feature to replace the existing tripGrid function.